abhijitmahalle/image-stitching/README.md

 # Image stitching
-This repository contains program to stitch two image using SIFT feature matching and Lowe's ratio test.
-No OpenCV inbuilt function was used to stitch tow images except for SIFT.
+This repository contains program to stitch two images of the same scene using SIFT feature matching and Lowe's ratio test.
+No OpenCV inbuilt function was used to stitch two images except for feature detection using SIFT.

 ## Instructions to run the code:
 ```